You know, I’m not much for measuring stuff in the kitchen.

 Maybe this is because I always considered myself a lousy cook…and generally avoided kitchens until my late 30s.
 As a result, cooking now feels very childlike—very much like play.

-But, also as a result, certain standby recipes turn out different every time (and tend to evolve over time because I very quickly stop bothering to look back at the original recipe).
+But, also as a result, recipes turn out different every time (and tend to evolve over time because I very quickly stop bothering to look back at the original instructions).

 Soups are a big one for this.